A grounded, strategic approach to UX & content

-Alyce Currier (they/them) is currently based in Brooklyn, NY, and recently completed Pratt Institute’s M.S. in Information Experience Design.
+Alyce Currier (they/them) is a "multihyphenate creative" (strategist, researcher, designer, writer) currently based in Brooklyn, NY.
+I recently completed Pratt Institute’s M.S. in Information Experience Design.
 At the moment, I'm open to either part-time and contract work or a full-time role for the right fit.

 After studying sociology and media studies as an undergraduate, I spent a decade working in the tech industry in content and product marketing.
 With a critical but optimistic eye toward technology, I'm particularly interested in building meaningful, useful, and honest online experiences in an increasingly stressful and exploitative attention economy.

-I like working with organizations that value pragmatic, honest information: creating accessible, concise, and clear online experiences.
+I like working with organizations that value pragmatic, honest information: creating accessible, concise, and clear online experiences while still achieving an organization's strategic goals.
 I care about human impact: both the individual experience, and broader sociological trends.
 In a time of information overload and false truths, I still believe it’s possible to bring some of the spirit of the old internet back.

 The internet has been my playground since I was in middle school and hid in my room making websites for fun — I've been honing my design instincts for over 20 years.